Australian Volunteers International

 Our RAP

-Following formal endorsement by Reconciliation Australia, our first Innovate RAP was launched during NAIDOC Week 2020.
-AVI’s Innovate RAP builds on the foundations laid in previous years and draws on the strengths of AVI, outlining the steps AVI is committed to make towards reconciliation.
-The RAP document was designed by Timothy Buckey from Rareland, a proud Bundjalung man, and includes original artwork designed by AVI’s Alice Tamang, a proud Dharug woman.
+Following formal endorsement by Reconciliation Australia, of our first Innovate RAP in 2020, AVI’s second Innovate RAP builds on the foundations laid in previous years and draws on the strengths of AVI, outlining the steps AVI is committed to make towards reconciliation.
+The second Innovate RAP was launched in National Reconciliation Week 2024.
+Both RAP documents were designed by Timothy Buckey from Rareland, a proud Bundjalung man, and include original artwork designed by AVI’s Alice Tamang, a proud Dharug woman.

 Our Artwork